AAFaiyaz/xmltodb/README.md

 ## Configuration for MySQL (Default)

 The application is pre-configured for MySQL.
 You need to adjust the path for your xml file in docker-compose.yml.
 Currently (feed.xml) which was provided with the task has been added in the project folder.
+If you want to use the default feed.xml which is inside the project folder then you don't need to do any change related to xml file.
 Follow these steps to build and run the Docker container:

 1. Run the following command: